-He has since appeared in films and television shows such as An Evening With Gary Lineker, Staggered, Hunting Venus, The Booze Cruise, Saving Grace, and Jeeves and Wooster.
+Clunes has since appeared in films and television shows such as An Evening with Gary Lineker, Staggered (starred and directed), Hunting Venus, The Booze Cruise, Saving Grace and Jeeves and Wooster.
 In 1998, he was featured in Sweet Revenge and appeared as Richard Burbage in the Oscar-winning film Shakespeare in Love.
 Clunes has also acted frequently for the radio, including a guest appearance in the BBC Radio 4 series Baldi.

 In 2001, he played Captain Stickles in the BBC adaptation of R. D. Blackmore's Lorna Doone.

 Clunes is a regular voice over artist and is the voice of Kipper in the animated children's series Kipper the Dog.

-From 24 April 2009, Clunes starred on BBC One television in the title role of Reggie Perrin, a re-make of classic 1970s British situation comedy The Fall and Rise of Reginald Perrin.
-In the same year he appeared in a 3 part ITV series Islands of Britain in which he travelled around several of the country's lesser known islands.
+Between 2009 and 2010, Clunes starred on BBC One television in the title role of Reggie Perrin, a re-make of classic 1970s British situation comedy The Fall and Rise of Reginald Perrin.
+In 2015, Martin played the role of Arthur Conan Doyle in the ITV mini-series Arthur & George.

 Clunes played Brock in the 1990 film The Russia House.
 He played Richard Burbage in the 1998 film Shakespeare in Love, and Anthony Staxton-Billing in The Revengers' Comedies the same year.
 In 2000, Clunes played the role of Dr. Martin Bamford in the film Saving Grace.
 The following year (2001), he played James Chancellor in Global Heresy.